 No doubt about it.
 Midsummer’s Eve in Finland is a rare sight with the Midnight Sun and aurora borealis lighting up the sky in dancing hues.

 It’s consecutive days of sun, warmth, and no rain

 A country that’s popular for igloos, hot steam baths in every home, and never-ending rain, Midsummer’s Eve is eagerly awaited to mark the start of the summer season.

 It’s a sign of fertility and good fortune

 Dating back to the days when pagans inhabited Finland, the concept of fertility and good fortune has long been believed in by most Finns.
-Apart from scheduling weddings on Midsummer Day, babies born in March are also considered a good sign.
+Apart from scheduling weddings on Midsummer Day, babies born in this time are also considered a good sign.